bpiyush/rotation-equivariant-lfm/README.md

     This will download all required datasets to `/path/to/root/data/folder/`.
 Note that we symlink this root data folder to `$PWD/data/` through the script, i.e., you can checkout data folder directly from `$PWD/data/`.
 3. Note that the repo comes with R2D2 code in `lib/r2d2`.
 So no need to download the code.
 4. Training R2D2.
 Modify the `jobscripts/r2d2_training.job` file to run on your machine.
 For e.g., you can change the save path   `--save-path /home/lcur1325/models/r2d2-sample/model.pt` as per your preference.
-You can check the status of your job via the slurm output file.
     ```bash
     sbatch jobscripts/r2d2_training.job
     ```
+    You can check the status of your job via the slurm output file.
+You check job status via `squeue | grep $USER`.